plaurin84/plaurin84.github.io/_posts/2017-09-21-installing-pnda.markdown

 For production deployments and specific needs, flavors can be customised.

-PNDA's installation requires 6 main steps:
+PNDA's installation can be done following 6 main steps:
-1. Choose and prepare a host
+1. Choose and prepare a target host
 2. Create mirror components
 3. Build components
-4. Stage components through the mirror
+4. Stage built components through the mirror
 5. Configure the cluster creation process
 6. Deploy the PNDA cluster